 - The account does not exist in the LDAP.

 If you are interested please submit a request using the help form.
 On the request include the full name, phone number, and email address of the person who will be managing the account.
 Also include the requested username.
-Remember that 'c-' will be added to the beginning of it.

 Recommendations for managing non-person accounts: